rust-lang/rust/doc/rust.md

 ### Memory allocation and lifetime

-The _items_ of a program are those functions, objects, modules and types that have their value calculated at compile-time and stored uniquely in the memory image of the rust process.
+The _items_ of a program are those functions, modules and types that have their value calculated at compile-time and stored uniquely in the memory image of the rust process.
 Items are neither dynamically allocated nor freed.